 Not all grasses grow in dense, humid meadows.
 Here are the Annual Meadow-grass (Poa annua, a sturdy species which tolerates mowing, grazing and probably cars passing !) and the Yorkshire Fog (Holcus lanatus), an easy-to-recognize plant thanks to its greyish, velvety leaves.
 Is it particularly common in Yorkshire?
 Not really, “fogg” is apparently an old Norse word for “grass”, and “fog” an old English word for a “meadow with coarse grass”.
 Fascinating to see how these plant names arise!

-Unsurprisingly, disturbed and unfriendly places are a favorite spot for native or non-native invasive species and weeds.
-The first one, ragwort (Senecio jacobaea, unmistakable, even in leaves only) is actually native to the UK, but it has spread widely and is considered as a nuisance because it is extremely toxic to grazing animals.
+Unsurprisingly, disturbed and unfriendly places are a favourite spot for competitive species and weeds.
+The first one, ragwort (Senecio jacobaea, unmistakable, even in leaves only) is actually native to the UK, but it has spread widely and is considered as a nuisance because it is toxic to grazing animals (the panic surrounding this plant is actually wrong, because many grazing animals will avoid eating it).
 The second one, an Oenothera (or evening primrose, as they tend to bloom in the evening) was introduced to the UK in the 17th century from North America.
 The genus is a nightmare for botanists because they hybridize very easily, and because the number of chromosomes, which is usually a reliable feature to identify plant, is variable within a species…so I won’t risk an ID for this one!